The Lord of the Rings (film series)

 The Lord of the Rings is widely regarded as one of the greatest and most influential film series ever made.
-It was a major financial success and is among the highest-grossing film series of all time with $2.991 billion in worldwide receipts.
-All three films received widespread acclaim from critics and audiences, who lauded the acting, direction, writing, production values, score, ambition, emotional depth, groundbreaking special effects and faithfulness to the source material.
+It was a major financial success and is among the highest-grossing film series of all time, having grossed over $2.9 billion worldwide.
+Its faithfulness to the source material was a subject of discussion.
 The series received numerous accolades, winning 17 Academy Awards out of 30 total nominations, including Best Picture for The Return of the King.
-In 2021, The Fellowship of the Ring was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
+In 2021, the Library of Congress selected The Fellowship of the Ring for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".